cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 - extracting the reference-period subset;
 - converting units needed for percentile computation;
 - applying optional sample filtering such as ``threshold_min_value``;
-- exposing year and day lookup data used by donor-year logic.
+- exposing year and day lookup data used by substitute-year logic.

 Suggested names: